Gentlekboy/portfolio2.0/README.md

 # 💫 About Me:

-🚀 Currently working on a targetted savings mobile application`<br>`👥 Looking forward to collaborating on Native Android applications and/or React Native applications`<br>`💻 Comfortable writing mobile applications with Kotlin and TypeScript`<br>`🤝 Looking for assistance/pointers on understanding the React ecosystem`<br>`📕 Currently learning state management with Redux Toolkit and Redux Toolkit Query`<br>`⚡️ Die hard Naruto fanboy
+🚀 Currently working on a targetted savings mobile application

+👥 Looking forward to collaborating on Native Android applications and/or React Native applications

+💻 Comfortable writing mobile applications with Kotlin and TypeScript

+🤝 Looking for assistance/pointers on understanding the React ecosystem

+📕 Currently learning state management with Redux Toolkit and Redux Toolkit Query

+⚡️ Die hard Naruto fanboy

 ## 🌐 Socials: